-(1) The columns show the threshold, target, and maximum potential value of a payout for each named executive officer under our Bonus Plan if certain of our financial performance objectives were achieved for the October 1, 2015, to September 30, 2016, performance period.
-The amounts are based on salaries in effect as of January 1, 2016 for each named executive officer which is the basis for determining the actual payments to be made subsequent to year-end.
-The potential payouts are performance-drive and, therefore, are at risk.
-The possible payouts reflected in the table may be increased or decreased by an adjustment factor of up to 100% based on the Human Resources Committee's assessment of corporate performance.
-The financial measures, bonus opportunities, and adjustment factors for determining payout are described in the CD&A on pages 25 and 26.
+(1) The columns show the threshold, target, and maximum potential value of a payout for each named executive officer under our Bonus Plan if certain of our financial performance objectives were achieved for the October 1, 2016, to September 30, 2017, performance period.
+The amounts are based on salaries in effect as of January 1, 2017 for each named executive officer which is the basis for determining the actual payments to be made subsequent to year-end.
+The potential payouts are performance-driven and, therefore, are at risk.
+The possible payouts reflected in the table may be increased or determaining payout are described in the TDMA no pages 24 through 26.

-(2) The shares of restricted stock were granted in fiscal 2016 to the named executive officers.
-The stock vests ratably in four equal annual installments, beginning on November 30, 2016, one year after the grant date.
+(2) The shares of restricted stock were granted in fiscal 2017 to the named executive officers.
+The stock vests ratably in four equal annual installments, beginning on December 5, 2017, one year after the grant date.
 Dividends are paid on the restricted stock at the same rate applicable to other holders of our common stock.

-(3) This column shows the number of stock options granted in fiscal 2016 to the named executive officers.
-The options vest and become exercisable ratably in four equal annual installments, beginning on November 30, 2016, one year after the grant date.

-(4) This column shows the exercise price for the stock options granted, which was the closing price of our common stock on November 30, 2015.

-(5) The fair value shown for stock awards and option awards are accounted for in accordance with FASB ASC Topic 718.
-This column shows the full grant date fair value of the restricted stock and stock options under FASB ASC Topic 718 granted to the named executive officers in fiscal 2016.
+- (3) This column shows the number of stock options granted in fiscal 2017 to the named executive officers.
+The options vest and become exercisable ratably in four equal annual installments, beginning on December 5, 2017, one year after the grant date. - (4) This column shows the exercise price for the stock options granted, which was the closing price of our common stock on December 5, 2016 - (5) The fair value shown for stock awards and option awards are accounted for in accordance with FASB ASC Topic 718.
+This column shows the full grant date fair value of the restricted stock and stock options under FASB ASC Topic 718 granted to the named executive officers in fiscal 2017.
 The full grant date fair value is the amount that we would expense in our financial statements over the award's vesting schedule.
-For restricted stock, fair value is calculated based on the closing sales prices on November 30, 2015.
-For stock options, fair value was calculated using the Black-Scholes value on the grant date of \$13.12.
+For restricted stock, fair value is aclculated based on the closing sales prices on December 5, 2016.
+For stock options, fair value was calculated using the Black-Scholes value on the grant date of \$20.48.
 In applying the Black-Scholes model, we have made certain valuation assumptions.
-For additional information on the valuation assumptions, refer to note 6, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2016, included in the 2016 Annual Report on Form 10-K filed with the SEC on November 23, 2016.
+For additional information on the valuation assumptions, refer to note 7, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2017, included in the 2017 Annual Report on Form 10-K filed with the SEC on November 22, 2017.
 The actual value, if any, the named executive officer will realize on option awards will depend on the excess of the market value of the common stock over the exercise price on the date the option is exercised.
 The values reflect the accounting expense and may not reflect the actual value realized by the named executive officer.